 Kohlrabi.
 Harvest kohlrabi when the stems are about the size of a small apple, about 2 to 2½ inches across, about 8 weeks after sowing.
 Do not let the stems grow older they will become tough and stringy.
 Cut the stems at soil level about an inch below the bulb.

 Leeks.
 Leeks are ready for harvest when stems are 1 inch in diameter about 16 to 18 weeks after sowing.
 Leek stems will be about 2½ inches around at full maturity.
 Lift leeks by hand or with a garden fork.

 Lettuce.
-Crisphead, cos, and butterhead lettuce is ready for harvest when heads are firm 10 to 11 weeks after sowing; cut off the whole head at the root crown.
+Crisphead, cos, and butterhead lettuce are ready for harvest when heads are firm 10 to 11 weeks after sowing; cut off the whole head at the root crown.
 Harvest loose-leaf lettuce leaf by leaf, cutting outer leaves when they are large enough to use about 6 to 7 weeks after sowing.
 Romaine lettuce will be ready for harvest about 11 to 12 weeks after sowing.
 All lettuce leaves are edible at any stage of growth.

 Luffa.
 Pick luffa when the fruit is 4 to 5 inches long; longer fruits will be stringy.
 Luffa leaves can be picked for salads when young and tender.
 Blossoms can be picked for kitchen use at full size.
 Luffa fruit is ready for harvest about 120 days after sowing.

 Malabar Spinach.
 Pick the leaves of Malabar spinach while still tender and young, after the plant has begun to branch.
 Older leaves will be tough.
 Malabar spinach requires about 70 days to reach maturity from sowing.